 In particular, the railway sector is fully committed to collaborate with standardisation activities.
-In June 2021, the Shift2Rail Joint Undertaking, the European Committee for Standardisation (CEN) and the European Committee for Electrotechnical Standardisation (CENELEC) signed a Memorandum of Understanding (MoU) that will bring forward the standardisation work on the railway sector in Europe.
+In June 2021, the Shift2Rail Joint Undertaking, CEN and CENELEC signed a Memorandum of Understanding (MoU) that will bring forward the standardisation work on the railway sector in Europe.
 Currently, there are two Standardisation Technical Committees working on railways systems and components at European level, with a total of 478 standards published and 180 under development (Table 3).